Antipope

-An antipope (antipapa) is a person who makes a significant and substantial attempt to occupy the position of Bishop of Rome and leader of the Catholic Church in opposition to the legitimately elected pope.
-At times between the 3rd and mid-15th centuries, antipopes were supported by important factions within the Church itself and by secular rulers.
+An antipope (antipapa) is a person who claims to be Bishop of Rome and leader of the Roman Catholic Church in opposition to the officially elected pope.
+Between the 3rd and mid-15th centuries, antipopes were supported by factions within the Church itself and secular rulers.
+While modern claimants to the papacy still take place, they are rarely given serious consideration by either the public or the Church.

 Sometimes it was difficult to distinguish which of two claimants should be called pope and which antipope, as in the case of Pope Leo VIII and Pope Benedict V.

-Persons who merely claim to be pope and have few followers, such as the modern conclavist antipopes, are not classified with the historical antipopes.